cfilipov/MuscleBook.net/Docs.md

+## Terminology

+* **Workouts** are broken down into **sets** of exercises.
+* Each set is associated with *exactly one* exercise.
+* Each set is performed at one specific **weight**.
+* Each set consists of one or more **reps** (repetitions) of an exercise at that weight.*

+<small>\* Not all exercises are based on lifting weight for certain reps.
+Some are time-based, but they are still grouped into sets.</small>

+For example, Alice performs a 225lbs deadlift for 5 reps.
+The repeats this 3 times.
+Thus, Alice has performed 3 sets of 5 reps at 225lbs, or 3x5@225.
+After those 3 sets, Alice decides to test her max, so she performs a single set at 275bs, or 1x1@275.
+In total, Alice performed 4 sets, 3 of them at 225lbs for 5 reps and 1 of them at 275 for a single rep.

+How did Alice do on her workouts?
+In weight training there are two metrics that matter most: volume and intensity.

 ## Metrics

 There are two metrics that Muscle Book uses to measure workout performance: intensity and volume.
 There is a third metric available to you: duration, but this is less relevant for measuring performance (a long workout isn't necessarily a good workout).